ThiagoBfim/Java-Learning/README.md

 # Java Learning

-This project contains 99 Java challenges which you can do to become a better developer or learn Java.
+This project contains 99 Java challenges that you can do to become a better developer or learn Java.

-The challenges are divided by difficulty: Beginner, Junior, Intermediate, Advanced, Hero
+The challenges are divided by difficulty: Beginner, Junior, Intermediate, Advanced, and Hero.

 Each level contains some subjects that are crucial to know.
 If you already know, you can skip it.

 ### Beginner